Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction

-In Section~\ref{WAHP}, we obtain our final structural result concerning the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$.
-We prove that if $(G_n)_{n \in \mathbb{N}}$ is equipped with a diverse $d$-ary cloning system, then the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property.
-First, the significance of this is that it furnishes us another proof that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is singular, which is quite different from the first direct proof that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is singular.
-Second, it relates these examples to work of Popa.
-Somewhat more precisely, Popa's intertwining-by-bimodules technique in the contemporary structure theory of $\II_{1}$ factors is analogous to structure-randomness dichotomies of ergodic dynamical systems.
-Particularly the corner embeddability condition appearing in Popa's technique is formally similar to a weak mixing condition.
+In addition to these consequences of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfying the weak asymptotic homomorphism property, the other significance of this result is that it relates these examples to work of Popa.
+Somewhat more precisely, it relates it to Popa's intertwining-by-bimodules technique in the contemporary structure theory of $\II_{1}$ factors which is analogous to structure-randomness dichotomies of ergodic dynamical systems.
+In particular, the corner embeddability condition appearing in Popa's technique is formally similar to a weak mixing condition.
 In fact, singularity of maximal abelian subalgebras can alternatively be characterized by weak mixing conditions or the weak asymptotic homomorphism property.
 The situation is subtler for nonabelian subalgebras.
 In this more general setting, the weak asymptotic homomorphism property implies singularity, but the converse does not necessarily hold the other way around (see \cite{grossman10}).
 For more background on Popa's intertwining-by-bimodules technique, we refer the interested reader to \cite[Lemmas 4 and 5]{Popa04}, \cite[Theorem A.1]{popa06betti}, and \cite[Section 2]{popa06rigidity}